 At the time of the Jews’ Passover feast Jesus died and rose again for our salvation, providing for us the ability to be born again by the Spirit into the family of God.
 Multiple Scriptures speak of this.
 John wrote of the Savior Jesus: “To all who did receive him, to those who believed in his name, he gave the right to become children of God … [to be] born of God” (John 1:12-13).
 The apostle Paul wrote: “He saved us, not because of the righteous things we had done, but because of his mercy.
 He washed away our sins, giving us a new birth and new life through the Holy Spirit” (Titus 3:5, NLT).
 To born-again Christians Paul wrote of the “Holy Spirit, who is in you, whom you have received from God” (1 Corinthians 6:19).

 Every person needs his or her personal salvation experience (Acts 20:21) of repentance toward God and faith toward our Lord Jesus Christ, our Passover Lamb.
 Then, having experienced your personal Passover, your salvation from sin, your new birth in the Lord Jesus Christ, don’t stop there!
-Continue on to Pentecost!
+Continue from Passover on to Pentecost!
 That’s what Jesus commanded His disciples to do, as we’ll see below.

 Just before the resurrected Savior ascended back to heaven (vs. 51), He commissioned His disciples to preach in His name to all nations.
 But Jesus knew that they needed one more thing to do that effectively.
 So He commanded them (not an option!) to “stay in the city until [they] had been clothed with power from on high.”
 What!
 The Eleven (Judas by then was dead) had been personally trained by Jesus for 3-1/2 years, far surpassing what today’s most eminent seminaries could possibly do.
 Further, they had been recently born again, experiencing the full blessing of New Testament Passover, when Jesus breathed into them the Holy Spirit, reminiscent of God’s initial life-giving breath to Adam: “Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being” (Genesis 2:7).
 God’s breath into Adam’s lifeless nostrils gave him natural life.
 Jesus’ breath of the Holy Spirit into His obedient followers gives eternal life.
 But again, having received all that, His disciples were still ordered by the Lord to remain in Jerusalem until they received power from heaven for their ministries.